Opportunities

 PhD Studentships in Condensed Matter Physics

-The Condensed Matter Physics group has several PhD studentships available for an October 2024 start.
-A degree (First or Upper Second class) in Physics, Materials Science, Biophysics, Chemical Physics or a related field is required.
-The closing date for applications is in February 2024 – final date TBC, with interviews taking place between late-February and early-March.
-Unless stated otherwise, funding comes from the EPSRC DTP award and will be open to UK-eligible students only.
+The Condensed Matter Physics group has several PhD studentships available for an October 2024 / Early 2025 start.
+A degree (First or Upper Second class) in a field relevant to the project is required.
+Unless stated otherwise, funding comes from the EPSRC DTP award.
 The award will pay full tuition fees and a maintenance grant for 3.5 years (currently £18,854 p.a.).
 We especially welcome applications from members of underrepresented and minoritised communities.

 We also welcome and support prospective students who are either able to self-fund their PhD studies or are planning for or have already secured a funded PhD scholarship.
 We can point interested candidates to suitable schemes.
 More information about the level of funding needed to self-fund is available at the University webpage.